-For the 2019 construction season, the Water Department is planning to replace the water main on the following streets: South West Street (south of Barry St), Sunset Terrace, Briarcliff Drive, Hamilton Circle, Overlook Drive, & Hamar Drive.
-(Please Note: projects are subject to change)
+For the 2020 construction season, the Water Department is planning to replace the water main on the following streets: Briarcliff Drive, Hamilton Circle, Overlook Drive, Hamar Drive, Memorial Drive, DePalma St, Phil St, and Memorial Park (Please Note: projects are subject to change)

 The meter crew installed or changed over 500 meters, collected more than 400 water samples, and performed 800+ backflow preventer tests.
 We read most water meters by radio or from the outside of the building.
 Occasionally, we may need to access your property to check the water meter.
 Our staff will have a DPW photo ID, and will arrive in a DPW vehicle; if you have any doubt that someone is a DPW employee please do not let them into your property, lock your door, and call the Police.